Excellent

 Why DL6 Properties Need Specialist Valuations

-Properties in the DL6 area that were purchased through Help to Buy on the new developments at The Pastures, Roseberry View, or Ayton Green will require valuations that reflect the current market for similar new build properties.
-Our valuers understand that these homes may command a premium over equivalent older properties but can also be affected by changes in the new build market more broadly.
+Homes bought through Help to Buy at The Pastures, Roseberry View, or Ayton Green need valuations that reflect the current market for similar new build properties.
+Our valuers know these homes may still sit at a premium compared with older stock, but they can also be influenced by wider shifts in the new build market.

 Frequently Asked Questions